 The eNB providing basic coverage may request a NG-RAN node's cell re-activation based on its own cell load information or neighbour cell load information, the switch-on decision may also be taken by O&M. The eNB requests a NG-RAN node's cell re-activation and receives the NG-RAN node's cell re-activation reply from the NG-RAN node over the S1 interface and NG interface.
 Upon reception of the re-activation request, the NG-RAN node's cell should remain switched on at least until expiration of the minimum activation time.
 The minimum activation time may be configured by O&M or be left to the NG-RAN node's implementation.

+15.4.2.x Cell DTX/DRX

+To facilitate a gNB reduce downlink transmission/uplink reception activity, a RRC Connected UE can be configured with a periodic cell DTX/DRX pattern (i.e. active and non-active periods).
+The cell DTX and cell DRX can be configured independently.
+When cell DRX is configured, the UE does not have to continuously monitor PDCCH or SPS during cell non-active periods.
+When cell DTX is configured, the UE does not transmit on CG resources or transmit a SR during cell non-active periods.
+This feature is only applied to UEs in RRC_CONNECTED state and it does not impact RACH, paging, and system information broadcasting.

+Once the gNB recognizes there is an emergency call or public safety related service (e.g. MPS or MCS), the network should ensure that there is no negative QoS impact to that service (e.g. it may release cell DTX/DRX configuration).

+15.4.2.y Conditional Handover

+The same principle as described in 9.2.3.4 applies to conditional handover in case the source cell is using a network energy saving solution, unless hereunder specified.
+In this case, the following additional triggering conditions are supported, upon which UE may execute CHO to a candidate cell, as defined in TS 38.331 [x]:

+Editor’s note: FFS on detailed conditions.

+Editor’s note: FFS if this clause could be merged with 15.4.2.1.

+15.4.2.z Mobility in RRC_IDLE and RRC_INACTIVE

+Editor’s note: FFS on content and whether a section is needed for cell barring.

+15.4.2.w Inter-band SSB-less

+Editor’s note: FFS on content and whether a section is needed for inter-band SSB-less.

 15.4.3 O&M requirements